A soon-to-be father, a beloved brother and a state champion among US service members killed in Kabul attack - KVIA

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Monica Serrano, Brian Rokus, Gloria De Leon, Catherine Carter and Andy Rose contributed to this report.
+CNN’s Monica Serrano, Jacqueline Rose, Artemis Moshtaghian, Christina Maxouris, Brian Rokus, Gloria De Leon, Catherine Carter and Andy Rose contributed to this report.

 Comments